ryansobol/frozen/README.md

 ## Frozen v0.1.0 (Not yet released)

-**Frozen** provides immutable models and collections for Node and browser apps.
+**Frozen** provides immutable entities and collections for Node and browser apps.

 - The README
 - The wiki